mlabs-haskell/ply/README.md

 > Aside: Notice how I didn't use type applications, it got inferred from the surrounding context!

+## Building a TypedScript directly from Plutarch

+`Ply.Plutarch.writeTypedScript` is essentially a wrapper around `Ply.Plutarch.mkEnvelope`, which is then a wrapper around `Ply.Plutarch.toTypedScript`.

+Indeed, you can use `toTypedScript` on your Plutarch term to directly obtain a well typed `TypedScript`.
+This is useful when your offchain code is on the same project and can directly import `TypedScript`.
+The benefit of this over applying Plutarch arguments to Plutarch term, and then compiling in the end, is simple: the UPLC compilation (which is potentially a hefty task) is done only once.
+The arguments applied later are done by lightweight UPLC AST modifications.

 # Custom Types as Script Parameters

 By default, Ply supports most `plutus-ledger-api` types and you can use any of them as your script parameters.